kenny613/Book-Review-Website-cs50/README.md

 Book Review Website (using Goodreads API) @CS50 Web Programming with Python and JavaScript

-You can check it here: https://kennybook.herokuapp.com/ (Internal server error oftern appears with some database issues, I am trying to solve it)
+You can check it here: https://kennybook.herokuapp.com/ **Update: No longer working since Goodreads API is not accessbile anymore :(**

 - Langauges/frameworks/Tools used
   1. HTML